County Armagh school children's singing has papal approval - BBC News

 County Armagh school children's singing has papal approval

-Children at a County Armagh school have been given the opportunity to sing in one of the world's most historic venues.
+Children from a County Armagh school have been given the opportunity to sing in one of the world's most historic venues.

 Pupils from St Paul's High School in Bessbrook are currently visiting Rome, to mark the school's 50th anniversary.